 These areas will continue to garner a lot of focus in the year 2020 as well with varying degrees of progress depending upon where the market swings and unfolds newer dimensions.

-In my view the trends in below areas especially for a testing domain will be noticeable one and, in a way, will pave ways for full-blown transformation for upcoming years:
+In my view the trends in the below areas especially for a testing domain will be noticeable one and, in a way, will pave the ways for full-blown transformation for upcoming years:

 Organizations across the globe, even though working on legacy technologies in a traditional way, will look out for testers with agile and automation skills, in anticipation of implementing agile and automation testing within their team.
 This trend might impact some of the manual testers by making them redundant, later realizing that domain expertise is also lost.
 Different avenues such as business analysts, scrum master, product owner, DevOps engineer will also readily be available for testers to transform them into these newer career streams.

 A lot of pressure will be on the testing team to deliver fast, good quality, frequently.
-Most of this pressure will be due to mismatch on customer expectations and skill versus competence available on the ground.
-Especially when Automation testing is not yet stabilized, DevOps is not yet end- to -end implemented.
-Having said that TESTING WILL NOT BE DEAD ANYTIME SOON, rather it will be transformed to align with newer needs of the business.
+Most of this pressure will be due to a mismatch in customer expectations and skill versus competence available on the ground.
+Especially when Automation testing is not yet stabilized, DevOps is not yet end-to-end implemented.
+Having said that TESTING WILL NOT BE DEAD ANYTIME SOON, rather it will be transformed to align with the newer needs of the business.

 Organizations especially the mid-size ones, and on the journey of adopting agile, may find less value of centralized TCoE.
 This may come as an outcome of enabling and empowering different scrum teams and these teams deciding on “definition of done” for deliverables, thereby devising own processes, including testing ones, which might be quite different from other teams.

 Processes, procedures, templates, tools, etc. will be chosen as per team requirements and not on organization-wide.
 This will make the roles of the Test Manager redundant.